-The U.S. Congress designated Puget Sound as an Estuary of National Significance because it is critical to the environmental and economic well-being of the nation.
-In 2007, Washington passed authorizing legislation to create the Puget Sound Partnership, a state agency dedicated to clean up and restore the environmental health of Puget Sound by the year 2020.
+Congress created the National Estuary Program in 1987, and the next year, designated Puget Sound as an Estuary of National Significance because it is critical to the environmental and economic well-being of the nation.
+In 2007, Washington passed legislation creating the Puget Sound Partnership, a state agency dedicated to protecting and restoring Puget Sound.

 The Puget Sound National Estuary Program is a non-regulatory initiative and a forum for engaging and aligning diverse organizations in partnership to create, implement and monitor approaches to achieve economic and environmental health of the Puget Sound.
 These organizations include federal agencies, tribal governments and organizations, state agencies, regional entities, local governments, not-for-profit organizations, higher education, the private sector, and people from around the Puget Sound region.